 Conair began giving us great Farrah Fawcett "wings" in the 70s and today the styling continues.
 Conair's website offers a mini and full-sized dryers in bright, bold colors.
 Overall, Conair gets favorable reviews from satisfied customers.

 Whether you are a professional hairstylist or just like looking like one, try using BaByliss blow dryers.
 The Elegance 2100 model is a shimmery pink with a high-torque motor with a frizz-free directional cone.
-Hair lovers gave excellent reviews about the Elegance 2100.

 Choosing the Best Tool for Your Hair